 This is about estrogen modulation, estrogen response, estrogen receptor sensitivity, estrogen deficiency, and estrogen excess.
 See the general blog for the latest updates.

 Signs of estrogen deficiency, estrogen receptor desensitization or lowered estrogen response include hot-flashes, hirsutism, alcopecia and itchy skin.
 High body temperature typically occurs with hot-flashes.
 Estrogen deficiency is commonly associated with polycystic ovarian syndrome (PCOS), high luteinizing hormone (LH) and insulin insensitivity.

 Estrogen deficiency program journal

-For personal programs of increasing estrogen and estrogen response, see hirsutism01 and hirsutism02.
+For personal programs of increasing estrogen and estrogen response, see hirsutism01, hirsutism02 and hirsutism03.

 Signs of estrogen excess can include headache, low body temperature and heavy menstruation.
 Endometriosis is a concern of excess estrogen.